 Wilma claims that she has “several collections that [she’s] never been able to sort out.”
 Crafts, books, and clothes are everywhere inside.
 Outside the house, it looks like a junk yard.
 Muddy yard, bike parts, rusting metal, bags of garbage, tarps tossed haphazardly.

 Dean is her youngest son, a man in his mid to late twenties, tattooed and lost in his eyes.
-He moved back in with his mother to help her get things sorted out, horrified at how filthy the house is.
+He moved back in with his mother to help her get things sorted out, horrified at how filthy the house was.
 Cobwebs and insects are everywhere.
 It was so filthy that Dean moved his things into a garden shed, faring no better.

-Carol is Wilma’s only daughter; she looks tough, like she’s had to be to survive.
+Carol is Wilma’s only daughter; she looks tough, like she’s had to be in order to survive.
 She describes her mother’s living condition as a sea of chaos.
 There is “smelly stuff” piled deep among the clothing and bags of who knows what.
 The camera gets a close up on a bag of brown sugar that is partially opened and teeming with ants.
 Wilma’s oldest son is Ben, he is also here to help.
 Ben’s hair is starting to thin, he’s also covered in tattoos, ear pierced, and looks like he might crumble at any minute.

 The structure of her home is literally falling apart.
 Load-bearing beams are rotting or chewed by termites, some walls entirely are just gone, tarps stapled to the frame work.
 There are termites and ants climbing all over the tarps, as well.
 City Code was called by neighbors due to the garbage outside, and were horrified by the condition of the house.
 It’s been condemned, but Wilma refuses to leave.
 The next step is for the city to bulldoze the structure.